Showcasing activity for Ofsted

 Ofsted is responsible for the inspection of maintained and academy schools in England, and around half of independent schools.
 It also inspects other services against relevant inspection frameworks, including childcare, social care and further education.

-In September 2015, a new common inspection framework was introduced to cover early years’ providers, state-funded schools, some independent schools and further education and skills providers in England.
+In 2019, a new education inspection framework was introduced to cover early years’ providers, state-funded schools, some independent schools and further education and skills providers in England.

 There are four overall judgements that Ofsted can reach about schools: